taosdata/TDengine/README.md

 pip3 install toml
 ```

-To package taosX and taos-explorer, you can type this:
+To package taosX ,taos-explorer and plugins, you can type this:

 ```bash
 cd packaging
 python3 release.py -o taosx
 ```
-To package taosX-agent, you can type this:
+To package taosX-agent and plugins, you can type this:

 ```bash
 cd packaging